Oxford Sustainable Finance Summit

 Conference Schedule

-08:45 – 10:00
+08:45 – 09:50

-Breakfast session: Investing in Nature at Scale: the nature proposition gap and how to close it
+Breakfast session: Investing in Nature at Scale

 Our field has built an extraordinary infrastructure of nature-related frameworks, targets, and reporting guidance, but it has not produced anything like enough investable nature and resilience propositions at a scale that institutional capital can actually back.
 We need to shift collective effort from producing more complexity to developing a pipeline of specific, place-based, nationally significant nature and resilience propositions around the world, each fully costed, each with a business case that can stand up in front of a finance ministry.
 How can we do this together?
 Who should lead the development and costing of a serious pipeline?
 What institutional vehicles can carry these propositions from concept to investment?
 And what is the role of governments, civil society, companies, and financial institutions in stress-testing and championing them?